OpenTechStrategies/ots-bookkeeping/threadfin/README.md

 # Threadfin

 Threadfin is a set of utilities for working with ledger files.
-Look at <utility-name>.mdwn for documentation about each utility.
+Look at the appropriate README.md for each utility.
 Run the utility with `threadfin foo bar baz` where "foo" is the name of the utility and "bar" and "baz" are options to that utility.
 You'll probably want to place `bin/threadfin` somewhere on your path.

 For example: `threadfin sort /path/to/ledger/file`.

-# threadfin.yaml
+# threadfin.yaml / config.yaml

-Each statement dir can have a threadfin.yaml in which config can live.
+Each statement dir can have a `threadfin.yaml` in which config can live.
+The format and use of `threadfin.yaml` files isn't fully baked, so we haven't documented it yet.
+Indeed, even the name isn't fully

-The format and use of `threadfin.yaml` files isn't fully baked, so I haven't documented it yet.
+baked: some parts of this code base call it `config.yaml` or something similar.
+This should all be made consistent eventually.

 # Convert
 Converts statements to beancount files.
 Point it at a directory of